Forkingengineer/blog-starter-kit/_posts/dynamic-routing.md

 ---
-title: "Dynamic leisure and hospitality"
+title: "Dynamic leisure and hospitality ideation"
-excerpt: "The Beauty of handling time management  in a world of never ending posdibilities is tbe stuff of a good life story"
+excerpt: "Navigating environments of continuos innovation and management in tbe ways people curate and spend personal time.Introducing the concept of personal and group time"